Timinator2000/Algorithm_X/08 - your turn/02 - dumbbells solver.md

             print('Memory is forcing backtracking...', file=sys.stderr, flush=True)
 ```

 What did I find?
 Although memory did force backtracking, it was extremely rare.
-Since it did not happen often, there really was not much impact on overall speed.
+Since it did not happen often, there was not much impact on overall speed.
+As a doctor once said to my wife as she was receiving treatment for a rare blood disorder, "Don't worry.
+It will get worse."

 # How Important is the Break Statement?